Sex therapy, counselling, professional development, and seminars on relationships and sexuality for all ages.

 New COVID-19 measures starting 6 Jan 2022

-I’ve decided not to see people in person until further notice because of the pandemic.
+I’ve decided to rarely see people in person until further notice because of the pandemic.
 This keeps both my clients and me safe and reduces anxiety about risk and exposure.
-We will use Zoom and voice calls instead.
+We will prioritise Zoom and voice calls instead.

 Contact me to make a sex therapy appointment, discuss professional development, or plan a workshop.
 Use the contact form on this page, email firstname.lastname@example.org or call 0419 402 373.